 All FMC reporting entities have a designated level of public accountability.
 This influences which tier of the External Reporting Board Accounting Standards Framework you are in and whether you will have to use full accounting standards (eg, NZ IFRS) or reduced disclosure accounting standards (eg, NZ RDR) when preparing your financial statements.

-The FMC Act identifies entities deemed to have ‘higher public accountability’- all other entities therefore have lower public accountability.
-These are default designations - under the FMC Act we can vary designations for either individual FMC reporting entities, or classes of FMC reporting entities.
+The FMC Act identifies FMC reporting entities deemed to have ‘higher public accountability’.
+All other types of FMC reporting entities, therefore, have lower public accountability.
+These are default designations - under the FMC Act, we can vary designations for either individual FMC reporting entities, or classes of FMC reporting entities.
 Our exemptions page includes a summary of the designations by class of reporting entity.

-Can I prepare my financial statements using the disclosure concessions of the reduced disclosure regime (RDR)?
+Can I prepare my financial statements using the disclosure concessions of the reduced disclosure regime?

-Most FMC reporting entities with lower public accountability can report using a reduced disclosure regime (e.g. NZ IFRS RDR or PBE Standards with disclosure concession).
-Entities with higher public accountability must comply with full NZ IFRS or PBE accounting standards.
+Most FMC reporting entities with lower public accountability can report using a reduced disclosure regime (eg, NZ IFRS RDR or PBE Standards with disclosure concession).
+FMC reporting entities with higher public accountability must comply with full NZ IFRS or PBE accounting standards.